 Again, if corrective hip surgery is recommended, please seek additional opinions from specialists experienced with the breed and the procedure.

 - Total hip replacement (THR)

-Hip Dysplasia in Bulldogs and French Bulldogs Do 1 / DIET: Eng bulldog puppies should be fed a “large breed” puppy diet to prevent rapid premature growth
+Hip Dysplasia in Bulldogs and French Bulldogs Do 1 / DIET: English bulldog puppies should be fed a “large breed” puppy diet to prevent rapid, premature growth.

-Hip Dysplasia in Bulldogs and French Bulldogs Do 2 / RADIOGRPAHS: A thorough physical examination with good quality radiographs that includes both knees are mandatory.
-At times sedation might be required in order to obtain proper positioning.
+Hip Dysplasia in Bulldogs and French Bulldogs Do 2 / RADIOGRPAHS: A thorough physical examination, with good quality radiographs that include both knees, is mandatory.
+At times, sedation might be required in order to obtain proper positioning.